BartBral/Bitbox-editor/README.md

 - **Result:** Loads to 1 pad as velocity-switched multisample
 - **Limit:** Maximum 16 velocity zones per pad
 - **Auto-Merge:** If >16 zones, BITBOXER merges them evenly (shows ⚠️ warning)
+- ⚠️ At the moment I have not yet tested this out very well.
 ---

 ## 🎛️ Layer Mapping Modal